hila-rahimipour/Arduino-Projects/README.md

 ohmMeterRelay-
   The program calculates the resistance of an unknown resistor.
 It displays the resistance value on a LCD screen.
   Once the resistance is in the correct range, a relay will be activated in order to make an electromagnet work and the LCD screen will show "Open the door!"

+laserColor-
+  The program calculates the value of 2 photoresistors to find laser light.
+Once the 2 photoresistors sense the laser light, a code will be displayed on a LCD screen, a red light will light up and a RGB sensor will start working.
+Once the RGB color recieve the correct color, the LCD screen will display "Congradulations!" and music will be played